AboitizPower is the Philippines’ leading provider of renewable energy, advancing business and communities towards A Better Future.

-For a full discussion on the process of election of the members of the Board of Directors, their roles and responsibilities, refer to the Company’s Article of Incorporation and By-Laws, Guidelines for the Constitution of the Nomination Committee and the Election of Independent Directors, the Full Corporate Governance Report and the Manual of Corporate Governance.
+For a full discussion on the process of election of the members of the Board of Directors, their roles and responsibilities, refer to the Company’s Board Charter, Article of Incorporation and By-Laws, Guidelines for the Constitution of the Nomination Committee and the Election of Independent Directors, and the Manual of Corporate Governance.

-The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, and the Board Corporate Governance Committee.
+The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, Board Environmental, Social, and Corporate Governance Committee, Board Related Party Transactions Committee and Executive Committee.

 Members of the Board Committees are the duly elected directors of the Company’s Board of Directors as regular members assisted by key officers of the Company on ex-officio basis.
-These Board Committees hold meetings at least every quarter to ensure that sound strategies for the Company’s development are reviewed, monitored and achieved.
+These Board Committees hold meetings at twice a year to ensure that sound strategies for the Company’s development are reviewed, monitored and achieved.

-The Board Corporate Governance Committee provides information and recommendations necessary for making good governance decisions.
-The Board’s ability to make decisions with governance impact is supported by the work of the Board Corporate Governance Committee.
-The Board Corporate Governance Committee assists the Board but does not pre-empt any board responsibilities in making final decisions on corporate governance, nomination and compensation matters.
+The Board Environmental, Social, and Corporate Governance Committee provides information and recommendations necessary for making good governance decisions.
+The Board’s ability to make decisions with governance impact is supported by the work of the Board Environmental, Social, and Corporate Governance Committee.
+The Board Environmental, Social, and Corporate Governance Committee assists the Board but does not pre-empt any board responsibilities in making final decisions on corporate governance, nomination and compensation matters.